mobiledge/mobiledge.github.io/README.md

 https://www.coursicle.com/stanford/courses/CS/

 CS106A - Python
-[^1]First course in programming and computer science, for people who with zero experience.
+[^1]: First course in programming and computer science, for people who with zero experience.

 <details><summary>CS106A - Python</summary><p>